TempledUX/WebMediaControl/README.md

 # WebMediaControl
-Web interface for sending media control events to the server.
+Web interface for sending media control events to a local machine.

 Simple Web UI for sending media callbacks to the server.
 The python script uses flask for setting up a local web server to which other devices in the local network can connect and receive the UI data using a web browser.
 The script first generates a QR Code with the server machine private IP so a smartphone can read it and open a connection in the web browser, after that the flask local server is setted up.